danielmiessler/fabric/README.md

 ## More Documentation

-# Important Notices <!-- omit in toc -->

 > [!IMPORTANT]\
-> 👋 We are pushing hard to add lots more functionality and documentation.
+> We are pushing hard to add lots more functionality and documentation.
 Please be patient and let us know what you'd like to see in Issues.
 Thank you!

 ## Meta